fbpx

 To successfully weather a crisis, brands should have a proactive media monitoring strategy in place.
 Brands must also be agile and reactive, adapting their monitoring practices as the crisis progresses.
 Evaluate your needs and how media monitoring supports them to keep your program running like clockwork.

-Here are our five tips on how to stay nimble and informed:
+Here are our six tips on how to stay agile and informed:

 Get all the facts

 Collecting the facts is critical at the beginning of—and throughout—a crisis.
 Rapidly analyzing what’s happened so far will help you with your initial response and provide direction on how to best monitor the emerging crisis.
-Make sure you have the full picture by meeting with all involved parties, seeking out the unknowns, and being on guard for misinformation.
+Ensure you have the complete picture by meeting with all involved parties, seeking out the unknowns, and being on guard for misinformation.

 Revisit your setup